 All of this presumably elicited scoffs and groans from the indignant cynics who like to believe this is all just a bunch of hooey.
 Who do these teenagers think they are, staging press conferences befitting an NFL All-Pro?
 Who do these adults think they are, fawning over said kids in the first place?
 After all, everyone knows those recruiting rankings don't mean squat.

 We know the rankings aren't an exact science -- but neither are draft projections, weather forecasts or stock outlooks.
 That doesn't mean they don't deserve our attention.
 Sure, there will be guys who donned baseball caps Wednesday who you may never hear from again, and there will be guys you didn't hear a word about Wednesday who will one day be All-Americans.
-But generally speaking, far more often than not, there's a
+But generally speaking, far more often than not, there's a very direct correlation between a team's perceived recruiting success and its actual on-field achievement.
+And the more stars next to a guy's name, the better the chance he'll pan out.

 For whatever reason, it took the advent of the Internet for the media at large to start according recruiting its appropriate level of coverage (and it's still largely underplayed in markets outside of the South).
 But now that we have, it's no wonder a kid like Clowney might choose to milk the attention.
 And one can't begin to imagine the pressure hovering over Kouandjio, who's managed to start his own personal Alabama-Auburn Iron Bowl all the way from Maryland.
 He appears to be torn between the allure of the defending national champion (Auburn), the love for his brother (who plays at Alabama) and his relationship with a coach who happens to be at a particularly remote outpost (New Mexico's Mike Locksley).

 If there's a mistake we make in glamorizing Signing Day, it's in letting this one day overshadow the importance of the other 364.
 Recruiting classes take a year or longer to develop.
 Relationships are formed long before a kid puts on that baseball cap.
-And now, finally, folks are also starting to pay attention to the often ugly business that takes place
+And now, finally, folks are also starting to pay attention to the often ugly business that takes place after Signing Day -- the callous weeding out of underachieving upperclassmen to make room for the hot-shot newcomers.
+There's nothing wrong with taking a day in February to celebrate such an important rite in college football, but it does contribute to misperceptions and unduly affect fans' expectations.

 Take the case of De'Anthony Thomas, the celebrated five-star running back/cornerback from Los Angeles who pulled an 11th-hour stunner this week.
 Long considered a locked-in USC pledge, Thomas took an unannounced visit to Oregon last weekend and signed with the school Wednesday night.
 It's a coup for Chip Kelly and a bummer for Lane Kiffin.
 Ducks fans will view it as another milestone in their rise to Pac-10 and national prominence, and Trojans fans will lament how a hometown star got away.